jagt/pprint.lua/README.md

 # pprint.lua

-__easy lua pretty printing, customizable and public domain!__
+__easy Lua pretty printing, customizable and public domain!__

 [![Build Status](https://travis-ci.org/jagt/pprint.lua.png?branch=master)](https://travis-ci.org/jagt/pprint.lua)

 pprint.lua is a friendly reimplementation of [inspect.lua][1]. `pprint(whatever)` in which `whatever` is anything you can find in Lua.
 It would dump it into a meaningful representation.
-Notablely features:
+Notably features:

 * Limited customization through setting options.
-* Sensable defaults, like _not_ printing functions, userdatas, wrapping long lines etc.
+* Sensible defaults, like _not_ printing functions, userdatas, wrapping long lines etc.
-* Printed results can be evaled (can't guarenteed to be identical as the original value).
+* Printed results can be evaled (can't guaranteed to be identical as the original value).
 * Released into the Public Domain, for whatever reason.

 Example: